dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/entity-entries.md

 -->
 [!code-csharp[OrderLine](../../../samples/core/ChangeTracking/AccessingTrackedEntities/Samples.cs?name=OrderLine)]

-The composite key must be configured in <xref:Microsoft.EntityFrameworkCore.DbContext.OnModelCreating%2A?displayProperty=nameWithType> to define the key parts _and their order_.
+The composite key must be configured in <xref:Microsoft.EntityFrameworkCore.DbContext.OnModelCreating*?displayProperty=nameWithType> to define the key parts _and their order_.
 For example:

 <!--
     protected override void OnModelCreating(ModelBuilder modelBuilder)